-The reference values of each test were measured by placing the coated fibers in a solution of HCl (0.1 M) for more than 5 minutes and capturing the spectrum.
-Afterwards, the HCl was taken out and the initial sample of calculated pH is added.
+The reference values of each test were measured by placing the coated optical fibers in a solution of HCl (0.1 M) for more than 5 min and capturing the spectrum.
+Afterward, the HCl was taken out and the initial sample of calculated pH is added.
 The procedure is repeated for all pH samples.
-All tests were performed in a controlled ambient room, with constant temperature of 23 °C. Moreover, the refractive index (RI) of the solutions were measured an it was confirmed that all the samples present the same RI.
+All tests were performed in a controlled ambient room, with a constant temperature of 23 °C. Moreover, the refractive index (RI) of the solutions was measured and it was confirmed that all the samples present the same RI.

 III.
-3. RESULTS AND DISCUSSION
+RESULTS AND DISCUSSION

-A. Characterization of fibers without PAni
+A. Characterization of Optical Fibers Without PAni

-The fibers were tested before applying the polymer coating in order to check the sensitivity to RI and pH variations.
-With the aim of characterizing the response of the bare fibers, nine solutions of glucose with different RI were prepared by varying the concentration from 0.1 to 50 %w/v, with RI unit (RIU) values from 1.332 to 1.3861.
-The RIU values were measured with an Easy R40 instrument from Mettler Toledo, which has a measurement range from 1.30 to 1.72 RIU and an accuracy of $\pm 0,0001$ RIU.
-As reference, the RI of air was taken (~1.000).
+The optical fibers were tested before applying the polymer coating in order to check the sensitivity to RI and pH variations.
+With the aim of characterizing the response of the bare fibers, nine solutions of glucose with different RI were prepared by varying the concentration from 0.1% to 50% w/v, with RI unit (RIU) values from 1.332 to 1.3861.
+The RIU values were measured with an Easy R40 instrument from Mettler Toledo, which has a measurement range from 1.30 to 1.72 RIU and an accuracy of ± 0.0001 RIU.
+As a reference, the RI of air was taken (~ 1.000).

 Fig. 5 represents the transmission spectrum evolution of the D-shape fiber without coating.
-The transition from air to the glucose solutions is obvious, however, changing the RIU does not affect significative the intensity of the spectrum.
+The transition from air to glucose solutions is obvious, however, changing the RIU does not significantly affect the intensity of the spectrum.
 The TCFF was also tested and its response was similar.

-Fig. 5.
-Spectral response of bare D-shape fiber to RI variation.
+Fig. 6.
+Spectral response of bare TCFF to pH variation.